 Has been a citizen of Kentucky for at least three (3) consecutive years preceding his/her election;

-Is a legally qualified voter of the district for which s/he is elected;2
+Is a legally qualified voter of the division or district (in the case of independent school districts) for which s/he is elected;2

-Education

 Has completed at least the twelfth grade or has been issued a High School Equivalency Diploma;

-Cannot hold a state office requiring the constitutional oath;

-Is not a member of the General Assembly;

-Cannot hold or discharge the duties of any civil or political office, deputyship, or agency under the city or county of his/her residence;

-No Conflict of Interest
+Cannot hold any elective federal, state, county, or city office, serve as an officer or employee of a city or county, hold a federal office of “trust or profit,” or serve as an appointed officer of a special purpose governmental entity with taxation authority unless specifically authorized by statute;

-Has no interest, direct or indirect, in the sale to the Board of books, stationery or any other property, materials, supplies, equipment, or services for which school funds are expended;
+6. As of the date of election, has no interest, direct or indirect, in the sale to the Board of books, stationery or any other property, materials, supplies, equipment, or services for which school funds are expended;

-Has never been removed from membership on a Board of Education for cause; and
+7Has never been removed from membership on a Board of Education for cause; and

 Has no relative, as defined in KRS 160.180, employed by the District.
 This prohibition does not apply to a member holding office on July 13, 1990 who has a relative who was initially employed by the District before the member was elected to the Board.